Dedicated Internet Access (DIA): Ultimate 2023 Pricing Guide

-Telecom pricing models lean more toward dust in the wind than they do toward a mathematical, calculated approach.
-In fact, it’s not uncommon to receive vastly different quotes from the same provider even when quoting within the same building.
+Telecom service providers take advantage of the lack of transparency on pricing in the space to get away with pricing their services as if they are not commodities.
+In fact, it’s not uncommon to receive vastly different quotes from the same provider for the same service when quoting within the same building.
+You heard that right!

-All of this begs the question - how are internet services priced, what should you expect to pay for your services, and why is the internet pricing landscape so opaque?
-Read on for our thoughts on the topic, along with some real data to back them up.
+It is to correct for these issues that we expose DIA pricing data annually in this report (and also work on the product that is Lightyear).
+Read on to better understand - how are internet services priced, what should you expect to pay for your services, and why is the internet pricing landscape so opaque?

 Dedicated (DIA) vs. Best Effort Internet Connections